 We want to hear about the environmental films that drive your green passions.
 Add your comments to the Archive and Take Action pages, tell us how a film inspired you and what you want to get involved in.

-You can see how one film inspired SFGFF Founder, Rachel Caplan to create the Festival over on Our Story.
+You can read how films inspired SFGFF Founder, Rachel Caplan, to create the Festival over on Our Story.